15 Concrete Countertops We Think are Really Cool

 Concrete countertops come in a range of colors from bright white to black, like the one shown here.
 If you’re like most people considering concrete, you may be concerned about how porous it is.
 Fortunately, that isn’t a problem if you seal the countertop correctly.
 If it’s not sealed, you can expect unsightly oil or food stains.
 Dark concrete countertops generally hide flaws better than their lighter counterparts.
 Unsure if you want concrete counters?
 Here are pros and cons of countertop materials to help you decide.

 If you were the kid (there’s always one) who collected rocks, then you will love this countertop artfully embellished with colored stones.
 This concrete countertop also features a built-in dish drying rack on the right side of the sink.
-Would you rather have a traditional dish drying rack?
-Choose one from our top 10.
+Bring your passion for stones outside by making your own stone path.
+Or, create an outdoor bench with stone inlay.

 Warming Up With Red